jkru3/jkru3/README.md

-# Hey, I'm Joey
+# hey, I'm Joey

-This is where I keep many of my past and current side projects.
-Feel free to check out my [website](https://joey-krueger.com)
+this is where I keep many of my past and current side projects.
+Feel free to check out my [website/digital-garden](https://joey-krueger.com)

-You can also find me on [LinkedIn](https://www.linkedin.com/in/jkru3/)
+you can also find me on [LinkedIn](https://www.linkedin.com/in/jkru3/)

 <!--
 **jkru3/jkru3** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.